Cancel anytime

 Industry Overview

-The retail real estate industry is undergoing significant transformation due to the rise of e-commerce, changing consumer preferences, and economic fluctuations.
-Traditional malls face challenges in attracting and retaining tenants.
+The retail REIT (Real Estate Investment Trust) industry is undergoing significant transformation due to the growth of e-commerce, changing consumer preferences, and economic cycles.
+Many mall operators face challenges with tenant vacancies and declining rents.
+However, well-located, experiential retail centers are performing well.

 Positioning